Genda Phool: Performance

-Genda Phool came out to be commercially one of the most successful yet controversial numbers in the Indian history, additionally, it topped the Global YouTube Music Video Charts for two weeks with few more days and gained international listeners and attracted several other artists as well from around the world.
+It topped the Global YouTube Music Video Charts for two weeks with few more days and gained international listeners and attracted several other artists as well from around the world.

 Plagiarism issues

-Badshah was grossly criticized over him sampling lines, "Boroloker bitilo, lomba lomba chul, Emon mathay bendhe debo lal genda phool" which is from a Bengali folk number "Boro Loker Biti", without giving any due credits to the original lyricist named Ratan Kahar and singer of the composition named Swapna Chakraborty, to be more precise Badshah was accused of plagiarism.
+Badshah was grossly criticized over him sampling lines, "Boroloker bitilo, lomba lomba chul, Emon mathay bendhe debo lal genda phool" which is from a Bengali folk number Boroloker Biti Lo, without giving any due credits to the original lyricist named Ratan Kahar and singer of the composition named Swapna Chakraborty, to be more precise Badshah was accused of plagiarism.
 Later he came up stating that the folk lyrics were not protected with any copyright infringement anywhere and it was not the first time that the lyrics are being used in songs, hence he doesn't find himself in any legal trouble and all that happened was nothing but a mere coincidence.
 When Ratan was approached by a website regarding the issue, he stated: "No one has contacted me yet since the release of the number" Responding to the allegation, Payal Dev said that folk songs do not have rights and the same song had been "used six to seven times" without any credit.

 The rapper, on the other hand, came forward to help the folk lyricist on 'humanitarian backgrounds' by providing him with a financial aid of sum of Rs.5 lakhs and promised that would meet the veteran artist as soon as possible and would most probably collaborate with him as well.